pwelsgg/Kaorios-Toolbox-Rodin/Toolbox-docs/Guide.md

 > **Note:** If you are unsure about the exact injection spots, please refer to the **sample .smali templates** in the repo’s **[Toolbox-docs/Template](https://github.com/Wuang26/Kaorios-Toolbox/tree/main/Toolbox-docs/Template)** folder.

+> **For Framework.jar in Android 15 you will need to remove methods containing invoke-custom to avoid bootloop**
 ### Class:
 ```
 ApplicationPackageManager